Ryan-B1yth/be-mindful/README.md

  ![Landing page](assets/images/home-page.PNG)

  - The landing page loads with a calming image and immediate access to the navigation.
-The overlay gives the user the reason behind the website and acts like a signpost to the rest of the page by using an elipses to finish the sentence.
+The overlay gives the user the reason behind the website and has a smooth hover effect.

  ![Lower landing page](assets/images/lower-home-page.PNG)

 - The bottom of the landing page has interactive cards as the user hovers over them giving a little information regarding yoga to encourage the user to learn more by navigating to the relevant page.
 - The footer follows a similar colour scheme to the hero image to tie the page together and give links to social media and access to the news letter sign up page.
+This is featured on all pages.

  ### Meditation page